 (b) Has been, is or may continue to be in substantial violation of the requirements for licensing or registration and, as a result, the health or safety of the general public is in immediate danger.

-2. Subject to title 41, chapter 6, article 10, and unless another penalty is provided elsewhere in this chapter, assess a civil penalty against a person that violates this chapter or any rule adopted pursuant to this chapter in an amount not to exceed $1,000 for each violation.
+2. Subject to title 41, chapter 6, article 10, and unless another penalty is provided elsewhere in this chapter, assess a civil penalty against a person that violates this chapter or any rule adopted pursuant to this chapter in an amount not to exceed $2,000 for each violation.
 Each day a violation occurs constitutes a separate violation.
-The maximum amount of any assessment is $25,000 for any thirty-day period.
 In determining the amount of a civil penalty assessed against a person, the department shall consider all of the factors set forth in section 36-2816, subsection H. All civil penalties collected by the department pursuant to this paragraph shall be deposited in the smart and safe Arizona fund established by section 36-2856.

 3. At any time during regular hours of operation, visit and inspect a marijuana establishment, marijuana testing facility or dual licensee to determine if it complies with this chapter and rules adopted pursuant to this chapter.
 The department shall make at least one unannounced visit annually to each facility licensed pursuant to this chapter.

-4. Adopt any other rules not expressly stated in this section that are necessary to ensure the safe and responsible cultivation, sale, processing, manufacture, testing and transport of marijuana and marijuana products.
+4. Adopt any other rules that are not expressly stated in this section and that are necessary to ensure the safe and responsible cultivation, sale, processing, manufacture, testing and transport of marijuana and marijuana products.

 C. Until the department adopts rules permitting and regulating delivery by marijuana establishments pursuant to subsection D of this section, delivery is unlawful under this chapter.

-D. On or after January 1, 2023, the department may, and no later than January 1, 2025 the department shall, adopt rules to permit and regulate delivery by marijuana establishments.
+D. On or after January 1, 2023, the department may, and not later than January 1, 2025 the department shall, adopt rules to permit and regulate delivery by marijuana establishments.
 The rules shall: